platformsh/platformsh-docs/sites/friday/src/get-started/stacks/django.md

 {{< /note >}}

-There are a few remaining steps required in order to have a successfully deploy Django on Upsun.
+Now that you have completed the [Getting started guide](/get-started/here/_index.md), there are **six remaining changes** required in order to have a successful deployment of Django on Upsun.
+Alternatively, you can read the blog post [_Up(sun) and running with Django_](https://upsun.com/blog/setting-up-django-on-upsun/) which walks through the steps required to run Django on Upsun.

 ## `.environment`
 Django requires a few environment variables that have not been set.
 Open the `.environment` file and add the following: